 Vanguard High-Yield Tax-Exempt Fund (VWAHX)

-The last fund on our list of top Vanguard bond funds is VWAHX.
-This municipal bond fund invests in local and state debt that offers above-average returns on a tax-adjusted basis.
-While most of its securities are investment-grade, the fund’s average credit rating is A, which is lower than the Treasury fund.
-A few bonds in the portfolio are rated AAA, while others are rated BB.
-The effective maturity of VWAHX is 14.31 years, so it focuses on intermediate-term bonds.
+The last fund on our list is VWAHX.
+This municipal bond fund invests in local and state bonds that pay higher-than-average returns when you factor in taxes.
+Most of the bonds in the fund are investment-grade, though the credit rating is not as high as the Treasury fund.
+The average credit rating of VWAHX is A. Some bonds are AAA, some are BB.
+The effective maturity is 14.31 years, so most are medium-term.

-VWAHX is actively managed and has an annual expense ratio of 0.17%.
-Its current 30-day yield is 4.05%, not including tax adjustments.
-Tax-adjusted yields are typically higher.
+VWAHX is actively managed and has an expense ratio of 0.17% per year.
+Its 30-day yield is 4.05% (before taxes).
+After-tax yields are usually higher.

 Vanguard Best Bond Fund